vast-ai/vast-sdk/README.md

  * **Infinite scalability**: Whether you’re running on a potato or the world’s fastest supercomputer, we’ve got you covered!

 ## Documentation, Support, And More!
-Under the hood we are using what the [https://github.com/vast-ai/vast-python](cli tool) uses and so the documentation is the same.
+Under the hood we are using what the [cli tool](https://github.com/vast-ai/vast-python) uses and so the documentation is the same.
 The arguments are the same.

 shell: `vastai cast --spell='abracadabra'`